networkoptix/nx_open/open/readme.md

 ---------------------------------------------------------------------------------------------------
 ## Introduction

-This repository `nx_open` contains **Network Optix Meta Video Management Platform Open Source Components** - the source code and specifications which are part of Nx Meta Video Management Platform (VMP) which in turn is used to build all Powered-by-Nx products, including Nx Witness Video Management System (VMS).
+This repository `nx_open` contains **Network Optix Meta Video Management Platform open source components** - the source code and specifications which are part of Nx Meta Video Management Platform (VMP) which in turn is used to build all Powered-by-Nx products, including Nx Witness Video Management System (VMS).